Robjuan/rats_nest/readme.txt

 Workflow:

+Active Development:
-Write code locally, test on local Heroku locally Commit to git repo - is mirrored to Heroku
+Write code locally, test on local Heroku locall
-- build / release phase - ## this needs clarification
-Publish on heroku
+Commit to working_dev branch of repo

+Deploy:
+Merge working_dev branch to master branch
+Master branch will be automatically deployed to Heroku